lbechberger/ML4NLP/doku_in_progress.md

 | hurricanes          | that                  | storm                 | hurricanes              |
 | Hurricane_Wilma     | By_Jennifer_LeClaire  | northeastern          | tropical_storm          |

 ### Scores of classifiers

 As suggested in the seminar, we used different classifiers with their default settings to work with our selected features.
-The classifiers with the highest scores (kohen's cappa) are then investigated closer, so we tried to narrow down the best hyperparameters for those classifiers.
+The classifiers with the highest scores (Cohen's Kappa) are then investigated closer, so we tried to narrow down the best hyperparameters for those classifiers.

 When fed to the different classifiers with their default parameters, it's enough to use the one most important feature according to its mutual_inf_classif to reach the scores the classifiers reached when using all features.
 Moreover, some of the scores reached when using all features are even improved, but not improving the scores of the best-performing classifiers.